 - Eggs: Provide structure and help the filling set.
 They should be at room temperature.

-- Vanilla extract: Adds flavor to the filling.
-Because there are so few ingredients in this recipe, each one has a big impact, so use a high-quality pure vanilla extract.
+- Vanilla extract: Because this recipe has so few ingredients, each has a significant impact, so use a high-quality pure vanilla extract.

 - Lemon Juice: The acidity of the lemon juice helps build structure.
 I recommend freshly squeezed lemon juice.